There is much controversy about how and when the Nathan’s Hot Dog Eating Contest started, but we’ll give you the abridged version here.

 Green shared the 1990 title with Mike DeVito, who also won in ‘93 and ‘94.
 The first international winner was Japan’s Hirofumi Nakajima, who took home mustard belt for the first time in 1997, and followed it up in 1998.

 Plenty of controversy entered the contest beginning with the dynasty of Takeru Kobayashi from 2001-2006.
 It ended with him refusing to join Major League Eating and not being allowed to participate in the competition after losing each year from 2007 to 2009.
 There was also an arrest on-site at Nathan’s in 2010 (he was later released with no charges), and plenty of accusations of drug use from fans at the event.

 Despite having won six times, Kobayashi was removed from the Wall of Fame at Nathan’s due to the controversies, but his place in the history of both Nathan’s and competitive eating is undeniable.

 On the women’s side, it’s a lot easier.
-Since going to a dual gender format in 2011, there have only been two winners: Sonya “The Black Widow” Thomas from 2011 to 2013, and Miki Sudo from 2014 through 2020.
-But we’ll have a new winner this year as Sudo is presently pregnant, and won’t be a part of the women’s field for the first time.
+Since going to a dual gender format in 2011, there have only been three winners: Sonya “The Black Widow” Thomas from 2011 to 2013, Miki Sudo from 2014 through 2020, and Michelle Lesco last year.
+Sudo sat out of last year’s competition due to her pregnancy, but will be back to reclaim her belt this time around.